Types of Sponsorship: How many are there?

 As a brand that wants to move into the world of sports sponsorship, it’s likely that you have a lot of questions – but don’t worry, because we get asked this a lot and are ready to provide some much-needed answers.

 Sports or team sponsorship can reap lots of rewards, but there’s no doubt that there are multiple things to consider.
-What are the benefits of sponsorship?
+What are the advantages and disadvantages of sports sponsorship?
 How important is it really?
 Should you sponsor a specific team?
 Are there any top sports sponsorship campaigns that you can learn from?

 We won’t answer all of this today (although we’ll try to soon!) but will focus on the different types of sponsorship and what it is that they can provide, as well as offering some tips on what you should be thinking about at the next stage of the decision-making process.